Developments that are proposed for a Territory Priority Project declaration are required to go through a consultation process.

 A TPP declaration is where the Chief Minister and Planning Minister jointly declare that a proposal is a territory priority project.

-A declaration is made if the Chief Minister and Planning Minister are satisfied that the proposal meets all of the following criteria under the Act:
+A declaration is made if the Chief Minister and Planning Minister are satisfied that the proposal:

-- would achieve a major government policy outcome that is of significant benefit to the people of the ACT; and
+- would achieve a major government policy outcome that is of significant benefit to the people of the ACT; or

-- would help achieve the desired future planning outcomes set out in the ACT Planning Strategy, a relevant District Strategy, the Territory Plan or any relevant zone; and
+- would help achieve the desired future planning outcomes set out in the ACT Planning Strategy, a relevant District Strategy, the Territory Plan or any relevant zone; or

-- is for significant infrastructure or facilities that are of significant benefit to the people of the ACT; and
+- is for significant infrastructure or facilities that are of significant benefit to the people of the ACT.

 How does the TPP declaration process work?

-A TPP declaration must be made before a development application (DA) for a proposal is submitted.
+A TPP declaration must be made before a DA for a proposal is submitted.
 The declaration process is provided in section 218 of the Act.

 The TPP declaration process does not apply to the following proposals:

-- Where it relates to light rail.
+- Where it relates to light rail, public housing or community housing.
 These proposals are already defined as a TPP and can proceed straight to the DA stage.

 - Where it is on designated land.
 These proposals do not require a DA with the Territory Planning Authority (as they have works approval by the National Capital Authority).